netashiff/netashiff.github.io/index.md

 ## About Me

-My name is Neta shiff,
+- My name is Neta shiff
-- I am 21
+- I am 21 years old
 - I am born and raised in Israel.
 - I graduate high school at 2017.
 In high school, I expanded math, physics and computer science.
 - I was in the Israeli army between the years 2017-2019